maghreb brass band dance party (Tunisia Italy USA)

 The stage is filled with instruments: percussion: scascika, tar, bendir, darbuka and tabla next to the trumpet, trombone, clarinet and three Tunisian woodwinds: the nay, mizued and zocra.
 Then there are dozens of wires connecting loop stations, controllers and an array of effects pedals.
 A myriad of acoustic and electric sounds dialogue and sustain the voice of singer and song writer Marzouk Mejri.

-The brass of Fanfara Station bring folk blues and Balkan accents into a electro acoustic North African universe represented by layers of percussion instruments, woodwinds and singing.
+The brass of Fanfara Station bring folk and blues accents into a electro acoustic North African universe represented by layers of percussion instruments, woodwinds and singing.
 Modern folk sensibilities are threaded into a contemporary electronic dance fabric.

 Marzouk Mejri: voice, percussion, Tunisian winds, loops | Charles Ferris: trumpet, trombone, loops | Ghiaccioli e Branzini: electronics and programming